3 Dive – Phi Phi Island Shark Point Day Trip- Full Day Tour

 Learning to Scuba Dive

 Our Phi Phi Shark Point day trips are all full-day tours, hotel pick up on the day will be between 7:00 – 7:45 am, depending on your location in Phuket (fees may apply).
 The boats all depart Chalong pier at 8 am & return to the pier around 7 pm, then 30-60 minutes travel time back to hotels around Phuket from the Chalong Pier

-This day usuall consists of two dives (different sites) at Phi Phi and one dive at Shark Point.
-Elected dive sites are at the discretion of the tour leader on the day.
+This Phi Phi Shark Point day trip is a full-day scuba diving tour that usually consists of two dives (different sites) at Phi Phi, often Koh Bida Nok and Phi Phi Lay, and one dive at Shark Point (weather dependent).
+The dive sites on the day are at the discretion of the tour leader, depending on weather conditions & dive conditions.
 Waves, currents and general safety are always taken into consideration when selecting dive sites.
 On occasions alternate dive sites for this day include Anemone Reef, Koh Doc Mai.

-The Phi Phi Islands are situated approximately 42 km’s east from the southern bay of Chalong, Phuket.
-It is a must do dive for any scuba diver visiting the area.
-She offer some of the scuba diving in the area and as an added bonus of spending a few hours staring in awe at what some people consider to be the most beautiful tropical islands in the world.
+The Phi Phi Islands are situated approximately 42 km’s east of Phuket’s southern bay of Chalong, Phuket.
+It is a must-do dive for any scuba diver visiting the area.
+Phi Phi’s dive sites offer some of the best scuba diving in the area and as an added bonus you get to take in the wonderful scenery.
+The Phi Phi islands are what some people consider to be the most beautiful tropical islands in the world.

 All divers from the beginner to the most seasoned of divers will be taken by these magnificent islands both below and above the water.
 These stunning islands are dived as a day trip from Phuket and the spectacular limestone formations will provide an exciting day out not only for the scuba divers but snorkelers or non diving counterparts who would like to sit on the boat and relax and take in the magnificent beauty of these islands.